WinnerOdds Review – What is WinnerOdds?

 I have been betting the value selections suggested by the software.
 So far I have logged in every morning around 09.00 and taken the suggested selections.
 This is a lower volume approach then is optimal.

-However these are my results based on 134 selections so far.
+These are my results based on 134 selections so far.

 From the image above you can see that my early results have been pretty pain free.
 The profit graph is moving steadily upwards and there have been no real downswings yet.